zpool-scrub.8

 does not allow a scrub to be started until the resilver completes.

-Note that, due to changes in pool data on a live system, it is possible for scrubs to progress slightly beyond 100% completion.
+Note that, due to changes in pool data on a live system, it is possible for scrubs and resilvers to progress beyond 100% completion.
 During this period, no completion time estimate will be provided.

 OPTIONS